 Resources for all types of writing, particularly research and documentation style, are available in the ARC.
 The center keeps a variety of textbooks, handouts, and dictionaries for student use.
 Students may use the computers to write papers, search databases and the Internet, access email, access Moodle, etc.

 Group study sessions are scheduled before tests in most of the disciplines.

-Students enrolled in the College of Graduate and Professional Studies may elect to email their papers to the Academic Resource Center at firstname.lastname@example.org.
+Students enrolled in the College of Graduate and Professional Studies and distance learners may elect to email their papers to the Academic Resource Center at firstname.lastname@example.org.
 This service exists throughout the year.